 Why I got the Discover it Cash Back

-A little bit about the card first: Discover it Cash Back is a rewards credit card that earns 5 percent cash back in bonus categories that you need to activate every quarter, up to $1,500 in purchases.
+A little bit about the card first: Discover it Cash Back is a rewards credit card that earns 5 percent cash back in bonus categories that you need to activate every quarter (up to $1,500 in purchases each quarter, then 1%).
 All other purchases will get you 1 percent back.
 At the end of your first year with the card, Discover also matches all the cash back you’ve earned as an intro offer, sweetening the deal.

 The bonus categories rotate quarterly.
 Unlike Chase, which maintains a veil of mystery, announcing the Chase Freedom Flex categories right before they launch, Discover reveals its cash back calendar in its entirety a year ahead.

 And you know what, I can appreciate that.
 I like predictability in my financial life very much indeed.

 This is what the Discover cash back calendars are looking like for 2020 and 2021:

 |Quarter||2020 categories||2021 categories|